What is DHASH?

-Where is Dutch Hill?
+How do you get to Dutch Hill?
 Use Mattenberg Ave, Readsboro, VT to navigate via your GPS.
 Dutch Hill is across the highway from Mattenberg Ave and the Alpenwald neighborhood.
 Help us be good neighbors by parking on the east side (mountain side) of Route 100/8 not in the mail box parking/school bus turnaround for the neighborhood.

 Where is Dutch Hill?

 Most decidedly in the snow belt!

 Here's a photo from March 2018.
 There was good snow everywhere in Vermont that month, but the snowfall at Dutch Hill was just about the deepest in the state.
 The cover meant the good skiing lasted into April.
 The DHASH President even skied at Dutch Hill on May 1 that year.